h2zero/esp-nimble-component/README.md

 # Current tracking

-This repo is currently using espressif/esp-nimble @46c1d9f and espressif/esp-idf @2ef4890
+This repo is currently using espressif/esp-nimble @95bd864